Full head protection goggles.

 At Delta Force we place a premium importance on your safety – we only accept the best.

 Your paintball goggles are by far the most important piece of paintball equipment on the day.
-We have taken every measure to ensure your day is fun and action-packed but safe at the same time.
+We have taken every measure to ensure your session is fun and action-packed but safe at the same time.

 These goggles, combined with the rest of the Delta Force commando wear, will have you looking great and feeling invincible!